collinparan/statsrcool/README.md

 ## 🖖 About Me
 I break big data into bite sized decisions, so you can focus on the work and creativity to run your business.

-Blockchain-A.I.-Analytics-Decentralized-App-as-a-Service (BAADAaaS) Expert
+- Blockchain-A.I.-Analytics-Decentralized-App-as-a-Service (BAADAaaS) Expert

-I’m an artificial intelligence aficionado and full-stack data dude that is passionate about what I can do for you.
+- Artificial intelligence aficionado and full-stack data dude that is passionate about what I can do for you.